ceedee666/python_introduction/README.md

 provide an introduction to programming in Python.

-The focus of the matrial are students with little or none previous programmin experience, especially in non-technical courses of study.
+The focus of the matrial are students with little or none previous programming experience, especially in non-technical courses of study.
 To support these students in learning the complex skill of programming, the [Four Components Instructional Design (4C/ID)](http://www.tensteps.info/) method was used to create the material.